LukeGrahamLandry/franca/backend/README.md

 - Convert simple phi instructions into conditional select
 - elide some redundant memory operations introduced when the abi passes aggregates in registers. (see opt/slots.fr)
 - reuse constants that are produced multiple times in the same basic block (but not across calls)
-- simplified matching of amd64 addressing modes: instead of 1600 lines of ocaml implementing a dsl with 150 lines of glue code to use the results, just write 150 lines of tedious code to solve the problem directly.
+- simplified matching of amd64 addressing modes: removed 1600 lines of ocaml dsl compiler
 - Strength reduction for signed div/rem by power of two (using a conditional move to get the right rounding for negative numbers).

 ## Qbe License